How Much Will I Pay?

 The two-semester consecutive placement in the same setting provides for students to complete an orientation within their practicum site during the first part of the first semester.
 Then, students begin progressively assuming greater responsibilities in their role and developing their skills and stretching their knowledge.
 Remaining with one agency over the course of eight months also exposes students to a deeper experience in the “life” of an organization.
 There are different “seasons” in an organization, (i.e. when grant deadlines are looming, special activities around holidays, fund-raising events, fiscal year budget processes, etc.) that are an important component of the student’s learning.

 Completing only one semester with 225 or 250 hours in one agency does not allow enough time for students to move significantly past the orientation phase in their skill development.
-Some specializations within the Kent School program may involve a component of rotation in the practicum.
+Some specializations within the Raymond A. Kent School of Social Work & Family Science program may involve a component of rotation in the practicum.
 One example is the advanced substance abuse specialization practicum in which students rotate among programs within a large organization, and work in each program area throughout the two semesters of the practicum.

 Money is very tight for me right now.
 Do I have to buy insurance for my practicum?